Course Code: CHC33015

 - Some prospective students may be asked to undertake an LLN assessment or enrolment interview prior to acceptance.

-- Must have the ability to undertake work placements at two community services organisations.
+- Must have the ability to undertake a work placement at an aged care, home and community care, disability care or community service organisation.

 Assessments may include written questions, demonstration of tasks/techniques, group activities, in class activities, role play, presentation, work based project, research projects, and workplace observations/evidences.

-Students will need to successfully complete all units in this course to receive certificate of CHC52015 Diploma of Community Service.
+Students will need to successfully complete all units in this course to receive a certificate.
 Learners who partially complete the qualification will receive a Statement of Attainment for the units they are deemed competent.

 This qualification enables the student to seek employment in the following job roles: